 What Is Hematuria?

-When blood gets into urine (pee), it's called hematuria (hee-ma-TUR-ee-uh).
-It's pretty common and usually not serious.
-There are two types of hematuria:
+When blood gets into a person's urine (pee), doctors call it hematuria (hee-ma-TUR-ee-uh).
+Hematuria is pretty common, and most of the time it's not serious.

 - Microscopic hematuria is when blood in the urine can be seen only with a microscope.
 Often, this goes away without causing any problems.
 In fact, people might never know they have it unless they get a urine test.

-- Gross hematuria is when you can see the blood in the pee even without a microscope.
-This is because there is enough blood in the pee to turn it red or tea-colored.
+- Gross hematuria is when you can see the blood in the urine even without a microscope.
+This is because there is enough blood in the urine to turn it red or tea-colored.

 Blood leaks into the urinary tract.
 This can happen anywhere in the urinary tract such as: